 Do you need protein?

-You should eat proteins to build muscle and for a healthy lifestyle.
+It would be best if you ate proteins to build muscle and for a healthy lifestyle.
 The right mix of macros (proteins, carbohydrates, and fats) creates a healthy diet.
 The number of proteins you need depends on your age, gender, and lifestyle.
-The United States Department of Agriculture (USDA) suggests that an average adult male eats each day approximately 52 grams of protein and women 46 grams.
+The United States Department of Agriculture (USDA) suggests that an average adult male eats approximately 52 grams of protein and 46 grams.

 Proteins and digestion process

 Proteins work in many places throughout the digestion process.
 The role of proteins starts when you chew your food because your saliva contains Amylase and Lipase.
 Here they help to breakdown your food into fats and carbohydrates.

 When the food reaches the stomach, it is further broken down into smaller amino acids by the enzyme, Proteases.
 After this process, the food moves to the small intestine, where the pancreas releases an enzyme that decreases the acidity and further breaks it down into more simple amino acids.

 Research and studies have revealed that proteins help to boost immunity from inflammatory and immunity diseases.
 It gives the Treg cell the authority to regulate the immune response to viruses and inflammation according to their intensity.